alireza19330/TransactionAnalyser/README.md

 **run the project**

-To run project, run the following command:
+To run project with sample inputs, run the following command:
 `./gradlew run`
+This command will run the same example as in the assessment.

+to run the project with other inputs:
+`./gradlew run --args="ABSOLUTE_PATH_TO_CSV_FILE ACCOUNT_NUMBER 'FROM_DATE' 'TO_DATE'"`

+for example:
+`./gradlew run --args="/home/users/myuser/data/input2.csv ACC334455 '20/10/2018 12:00:00' '20/10/2018 19:00:00'"`